UloE-G/GoldenWokV3/README.md

 - This was because it was created using Django crispy forms and the form was unable to read the post and review functions in about/view.py.

-- To fix this I had to merge the two functions into one.
+- To fix this I first had to merge the two functions into one.

+- I then went into the admin controls and created 3 post titles for my breakfast, evening and night menus.

 ## Deployment